PaulTamayoS/Angular16DotNet6/Tutorial/01_Read_From_DB/Readme.txt

 https://www.youtube.com/watch?v=dtthbiP3SE0

 Create two folders, one for the frontend and another for the backend.
-Name them “Angular16” and “DotNet6”.
+Name them "Angular16" and "DotNet6".

-Then do what is written in the documents “DB.docx”, “DotNet6.docx”, and “Angular16.docx”
+Then do what is written in the documents "DB.txt", "DotNet6.txt", and "Angular16.txt"